-While there is considerable inconsistency across the MDB states with respect to certainty of detection and prosecution and penalty rates we do find commonality in the legal processes for evaluating and setting state penalties in the case of water theft.
+While there is considerable inconsistency across the MDB States with respect to certainty of detection and prosecution and penalty rates, we do find commonality in the legal processes for evaluating and setting State penalties in the case of water theft.
 For example, most penalty values are established, reviewed, and updated annually via units that can be revised each financial period through other Acts (e.g., Penalties and Sentences Act 1992 (Qld.)).
-Further, as discussed above, state Courts are required to apply mitigation criteria to determine penalties because different water theft offences must account for relevant objective seriousness and subjective circumstances of each offense and offender.
-Using NSW as an example, with similar provisions in other MDB states, some objective seriousness criteria are the nature of the offence; the maximum penalty for the offence; impact on other water user’s rights; market value of any water lost, misused or unlawfully taken; harm caused or likely to be caused to the environment; reasonable foreseeability of harm and any practical measures taken to prevent, control, abate or mitigate that harm; any severe water shortage or extreme event at the time of the offence; the person’s intentions or state of mind and reasons for theft (i.e., financial gain); whether they were complying with orders from an employer/supervisor; and whether the water taken had been released for environmental purposes and, if so, whether the person was aware of that fact.
+Further, as discussed above, State courts are required to apply mitigation criteria to determine penalties because different water theft offences must account for relevant objective seriousness and subjective circumstances of each offence and offender.
+Using NSW as an example, with similar provisions in other MDB States, the objective seriousness criteria are: the nature of the offence; the maximum penalty for the offence; impact on other water user’s rights; market value of any water lost, misused or unlawfully taken; harm caused or likely to be caused to the environment; reasonable foreseeability of harm and any practical measures taken to prevent, control, abate or mitigate that harm; any severe water shortage or extreme event at the time of the offence; the person’s intentions or state of mind and reasons for theft (i.e., financial gain); whether they were complying with orders from an employer/supervisor; and whether the water taken had been released for environmental purposes and, if so, whether the person was aware of that fact.

-The subjective circumstance factors that may be considered include prior criminality; remorse through acceptance of responsibility, acknowledgement of harm caused, and reparation for such harm; a guilty plea entered at the earliest available opportunity; aiding authorities; being of good character; having no prior convictions of similar (i.e., environmental) offences; and any likelihood of reoffending .
+The subjective circumstance factors that may be considered include prior criminality; remorse through acceptance of responsibility, acknowledgement of harm caused, and reparation for such harm; a guilty plea entered at the earliest available opportunity; aiding authorities; being of good character; having no prior convictions of similar (i.e., environmental) offences; and any likelihood of reoffending (as per the Crimes (Sentencing Procedure) Act 1999 (NSW) Sections 21A(2)-(3)).
 Other common law principles may also apply in the sentencing process (e.g., even-handedness in fines and capacity to pay principles).
-In this regard there is consistency offered through the legal process.
-However, despite these similarities the probability of lower severity will feature in legal cases such that, where a market does not technically exist in an area, the Court may choose to ignore financial gains, weather-driven changes to allocation outcomes, and/or allocation water market price signals—potentially from an unfamiliarity by the Courts of how water markets work, where data is available, and linking these signals to their assessment.
-This can easily be addressed.
+In this regard there is some consistency offered through the legal process.
+However, despite these similarities, the probability of lower severity will feature in legal cases such that, where a market does not technically exist in an area, the Court may choose to ignore financial gains, weather-driven changes to allocation outcomes, and/or allocation water market price signals—potentially from an unfamiliarity by the courts of how water markets work, where data is available, and linking these signals to their assessment.
+This can easily be addressed, and based on this research will be discussed in greater depth in future analysis.